choderalab/perses/examples/dipeptide-mutation-repex-rest/README.md

 This example assumes that you will be running on an HPC infrastructure using MPI, running with multiple GPUs.

+### Why MPI?

+Sampling protein-protein interactions for Free Energy calculations is a very computationally costly task, by parallelizing the replica propagation (lambda windows) using MPI and multiple GPUs a higher throughput can be achieved.

 ### Running environment

 Make sure your environment has a `mpiplus` and `mpi4py` installed in your environment, besides of `perses`.

 ### Pipeline

+Please note that in order to run in an MPI environment we have to separate the generation of the Hybrid Topology with respect to the actual computation parts of the repex algorithm.

 1. Generate HTFs with
 ```bash